Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Plymouth Market Halloween Party

 Halloween fun will be taking place at Plymouth Market in the city centre at a special spooky party.
-The event will run from 11am to 4pm and will involve exciting (and spooky) activities such as face painting, competitions and trick or treating.
+The event will run from 11am to 3pm on Saturday October 28 and will involve exciting (and spooky) activities such as face painting, competitions, games and activities, and trick or treating.
+Get into the spooky spirit and show off your creepiest, funniest or most creative costume – everyone is encouraged to dress up and join in.
 Find out more here.

 BOO at the Zoo

 Dartmoor Zoo’s Boo at the Zoo is back and is set to be scarier than ever.
-The zoo at Sparkwell is opening its gates after dark on Friday October 28 and Saturday October 29 between 5.30pm and 8.30pm.
+The zoo at Sparkwell is opening its gates after dark on Friday October 27 and Saturday October 28 between 5.30pm and 8.30pm.
 Guests will be invited on a spooktacular trail through the zoo and are promised a FRIGHTfully good evening.
 Be aware not all of it is suitable for children.
-You can roam the haunted zoo grounds where creatures maybe lurking in the shadow.
-Watch your step in the Wicked Woodland and Dolls Demise (apparently not for the faint-hearted!) and see if you can make it out alive from the Dark Maze where it’s so dark you’ll need to feel your way out.
+You can roam the haunted zoo grounds where creatures maybe lurking in the shadows.
 Visitors can also meet the zoo’s reptile and beastly bug residents, and there’ll be spooktacular entertainment, moreish cuisine and tricks or treats galore.
 It’s got to be one of the scariest events for Halloween in Plymouth and if you’re feeling brave, buy tickets here.

 Pic by Dartmoor Zoo